yihangs/autoparadvisor/CAWarm-BO/README.md

 1. Download .fastq files from SRA.
 2. Use RNA-seq aligner, such as STAR (https://github.com/alexdobin/STAR) to do the alignment, and sort the alignment output by coordinate, generating the bam file, e.g. SRR307903.bam.
 3. Run CAWarm-BO via the command `python main.py -p scallop --max_iters 200 --save_path SRR307903_scallop --input_file SRR307903.bam --cawarmup 60 --ard -a thompson --config_file scallop.yml` (or `python main.py -p stringtie --max_iters 200 --save_path SRR307903_stringtie --input_file SRR307903.bam --cawarmup 60 --ard -a thompson --config_file stringtie.yml`).
 The results will be stored in the folder SRR307903_scallop/.
+There are three output files:

+   (1) wall_clock.npy: the wall clock time for each iteration.

+   (2) X.npy: the queried parameter vector for each iteration.

+   (3) Y.npy: the negative AUC values (*10^4) for each iteration.

 CAWarm-BO supports the following parameters:
 | Parameter       | Default Value | Description                                                                                                 |